bseltz-cohesity/scripts/sql/powershell/restoreSQLv2/README.md

 Place both files in a folder together and run the main script like so:

+## Example Command Lines

+### Restoring all databases

-To restore all databases (except system databases) to the original location:
+To restore all databases (except system databases) to the original location, overwriting the existing databases:

 ```powershell
 ./restoreSQLv2.ps1 -vip mycluster `